Healing Outreach Prevention & Education

 To learn more about supporting the center, please contact:

 Donations help the center provide best-practice services to child victims.
 Financial support is always appreciated.
-We also need everyday items such as non-perishable, single-serving snacks, juice boxes, and new stuffed animals.

 For information about Kids’ HOPE’ Center’s current wish list, please call Kids’ HOPE Center at (541) 266-8806.